Pity-The-Fool/Adv_Alg_2/README.md

 Instructions:

-  Homework #1: run python3 on homework_1.py; use "-m" argument followed by a secret message like below:
+  +Homework #1: run python3 on homework_1.py; use "-m" argument followed by a secret message like below:

                  python3 homework_1.py -m "This is a secret message."

-  Homework #2:
+  +Homework #2: